-We are accessible for those with mobility issues
+We are accessible to those with mobility issues

 If you have mobility issues, we are here for you.

 Yes!
-There are many ways for you to get involved at or with St John’s!
-We have openings for readers, flower arranging, and room in our outreach areas as well.
+There are many ways to get involved at or with St John’s!
+We have openings for readers, flower arranging, and room in our outreach areas.

 If you are a behinds-the-scenes helper and handy, we have space for you in our building and grounds.
-If you have a willingness to serve, we will find a spot for you!
+If you are willing to serve, we will find a spot for you!

 What do we believe

-We Episcopalians believe in a loving, liberating, and life-giving God: Father, Son, and Holy Spirit.
-As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church and are part of the third largest group of Christians in the world.
+Episcopalians believe in a loving, liberating, and life-giving God: Father, Son, and Holy Spirit.
+As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church and are part of the world’s third-largest group of Christians.

 We believe in following the teachings of Jesus Christ, whose life, death, and resurrection saved the world.